lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 html`<img src="/images/${this.imagePath}/${this.imageFile}">`;
 ```

 If `this.imagePath` or `this.imageFile` is not defined, the `src` attribute should not be set or an invalid network request will occur.
 You can use the `ifDefined` function to avoid this issue:

 ```js
 html`<img src="/images/${ifDefined(this.imagePath)}/${ifDefined(this.imageFile)}">`;
 ```

-In this example **both** the `this.imagePath` and `this.imageFile` properties must be defined for the `src` attribute to be set.
-A value is considered defined if it is not `null` or `undefined`.
+Fore more information, see the [ifDefined](/docs/templates/directives/#ifdefined) documentation.

 ## Boolean attributes {#boolean-attribute-expressions }